(keep reading to learn what happened)

 It’s also right on the border of Maryland and not that far from Washington DC.

-In 2007 the owners Jason and Ana Townsend bought Town’s Inn, which means they’ve owned it for a little under a decade at the time of the Town’s Inn Hotel Hell episode.
+That means means they’ve owned it for a little under a decade at the time of the visit from Gordon Ramsay.

 The idea was that Karan Townsend, Jason’s mother, would manage/run the hotel after she retired from her original career.